chou-ting-wei/note-source/content.zh-tw/docs/template/web-component/favicon/_index.md

 # Favicon

+To set up a favicon for your website, follow these steps:

 1. Use the [Favicon Generator](https://favicon.io/favicon-converter/) to create your favicon files
 2. Paste the following link tags into the `<head>` section of your HTML file